 Figure courtesy of J. Stephan Stapczynski, MD.

-Left ventricular enlargement (hypertrophy, LVH) is known to cause many ECG abnormalities and has been reported to be a cause for false-positive cardiac catheterization lab activations.7 (See Figure 7.)
-The electrocardiographic diagnostic criteria for LVH are poorly sensitive when compared to assessment of left ventricular mass by echocardiography.24 The most specific and most widely used criteria are the Sokolow-Lyon criteria, which confer a specificity of 100%25: the amplitude of the S in V1 + R in V5/6 > 35 mm.26
+Left ventricular hypertrophy (LVH) is known to cause many false-positive cardiac catheterization lab activations.7 (See Figure 7.)
+The electrocardiographic diagnostic criteria for LVH all have poor sensitivity.24 The most specific and widely used criteria are the Sokolow-Lyon criteria, which confer a specificity of 100% and consist of the following: the amplitude of the S wave in V1 plus R wave in V5 or V6 that is more than 35 mm, or R wave amplitude in V5 or V6 that is more than 26 mm.25,26

 Figure 7.
 Left Ventricular Hypertrophy